 A profile of the building together with some of its history can be found on the ‘Old Town Hall’ page on this site.
-Currently the picture/photographic albums compiled by the Society are being scanned and the index is available here.
-It is not planned to publish the full size pictures due to the amount of storage space required, but we will happily respond to email requests for individual pictures.
+We have a large collection of photographs of old Handsworth and will try to respond to email requests for specific individual ones.

 HISTORY OF THE SOCIETY

 On 20 February 1952 at 149 Church Lane, the home of Councillor Fred and Mrs Irene Hall, a group met to ‘Promote the History of Handsworth’, and eventually to have a local museum.
 Councillor Fred Hall was appointed Chairman; Miles Hadfield – Secretary; Mr Bullock Treasurer; and Mr Briggs – Librarian.
 The Committee decided on an annual subscription of 5s.0d.
 (25p).
 The inaugural meeting of the Society, attended by about 120 people, took place in St Mary’s Church Hall, Hamstead Road, on 22 April when Mr Knight of Handsworth Wood Boys’ School, with the aid of slides from Birmingham Reference Library, presented a lantern lecture.
 Afterwards, Mr Arthur Hetherington spoke of the need to acquire maps of the area.

 At a Committee meeting in May it was reported that 85 members had paid 5s.0d. each, and together with some donations the Society had then accumulated £21.5s.0d.